BaamBuus/Pythia/README.md

 ## Installation

 1. Get the .exe program.
+Note: it's in the zip file
 2. Make a /music directory with either MP3 or WMA files.
 3. Run the .exe program `Pythia.exe`
 4. v  i  b  e